 5 pm- 7 pm: Arrive downtown and check into your hotel

 From the Museum of Flight, downtown can be reached within minutes.
-Check into the Hyatt at Olive 8, the first LEED certified hotel in Seattle, located just a few blocks from the convention center, Pike Place market, and the Space Needle.
+We enjoy staying at the Hyatt at Olive 8, the first LEED certified hotel in Seattle.
+It is located just a few blocks from the convention center, Pike Place market, and the Space Needle.
 The Hyatt at Olive 8 is more affordable than its ‘big sister’ the Grand Hyatt (across the street), greener, and boasts a great indoor pool and hot tub.
 Get settled in your room or suite (they all have family-friendly amenities like mini-fridges and tubs), take a swim, and get ready for dinner out.

 7 pm-8 pm: Dinner at Blue C Sushi